spencertipping/mulholland/src/i/tree.md

 # Introduction

 Mulholland uses interned strings rather than representing node data directly.
 As such, its syntax representation is a little different from Caterwaul's trees.
 It also has a different set of methods that it uses to detect the roles of various things.
-Finally, it uses node-level transformations to render Javascript and machine code from its syntactic representation.
-This happens with low-level Mulholland nodes, which are usually generated with @cps.

     caterwaul.module('mulholland.tree', 'js_all', function ($) {